Month: May 2025

 He believed we should obey health principles without being bound by them.
 Good advice, and true up to a point.
 But fasting is a powerful journey toward attaining self-mastery that I suspect he missed.

 If you are a slave to your passions you don’t have self-discipline.
-Therefore, you may hate this advice, but fasting is a disciplined practice that strengthens both body and mind.
+Some may hate this advice, but fasting is a disciplined practice that strengthens both body and mind.
 By willingly embracing hunger and resisting instant gratification, you cultivate resilience, focus, and unwavering willpower.
 Each moment of restraint becomes a victory over impulses, proving that you—not your cravings—are in control.

 As you fast, you sharpen mental clarity, deepen self-awareness, and unlock a profound sense of inner strength.
 This ancient practice is more than abstaining from food; it’s a transformative act of discipline that teaches you to conquer desires, endure discomfort, and emerge stronger.